(445473) 2010 VZ98

-' (provisional designation ') is a trans-Neptunian object of the scattered disc, orbiting the Sun in the outermost region of the Solar System.
-It has a diameter of approximately 400 kilometers.
+' is a trans-Neptunian object of the scattered disc, orbiting the Sun in the outermost region of the Solar System.
+It has a diameter of approximately 400 to 500 kilometers.

 It was discovered on 11 November 2010, by American astronomers David Rabinowitz, Megan Schwamb and Suzanne Tourtellotte at ESO's La Silla Observatory site in northern Chile, when it was 38 AU from the Sun.

 Orbit and classification

 orbits the Sun at a distance of 34.3–266.6 AU once every 1846 years (674,262 days; semi-major axis of 150.5 AU).
 Its orbit has a high eccentricity of 0.77 and an inclination of 5° with respect to the ecliptic.
 Small number statistics suggest that this body may be trapped in a 3:2 orbital resonance with an unseen planet beyond Neptune with a semi-major axis of 195–215 AU.
 The first precovery was taken by the Sloan Digital Sky Survey at the Apache Point Observatory in 1998, extending the body's observation arc by 12 years prior to its discovery.
 The precoveries were found in May 2015 (MPS 604632).